abpframework/abp/docs/en/UI/Blazor/Notification.md

     {
         public async Task DeleteAsync()
         {
-            //Delete entity
+            await Notify.Success(
-            await Notify.Success("The product 'Acme Atom Re-Arranger' has been successfully deleted.");
+                "The product 'Acme Atom Re-Arranger' has been successfully deleted."
+            );
         }
     }
 }
 ```

+> You typically use `@inherits AbpComponentBase` in the `.razor` file to inherit from the `AbpComponentBase`, instead of inheriting in the code behind file.

 ## Notification Types